What leaders can learn about mastering V.U.C.A from surfing

 Trends can come literally out of nowhere, so you need to remain vigilant and proactive, by always knowing how to read the conditions.
 The best surfers (leaders and businesses) are always on the best waves.
 To the untrained eye it can look like luck or coincidence, but I can un-categorically share with you, it has zero to do with it.

-Nearly every business interaction I have as a coach or mentor, leaders are too focused on looking in the rearview mirror and not what’s coming ahead.
-It can literally be as simple as having a Flipboard account that its set to monitor articles about the four spaces above, or a full strategic foresight and scenario planning process.
+Nearly every business interaction I have as a coach or mentor, leaders are too focused on looking in the rearview mirror and not on what’s coming ahead.
+It can literally be as simple as having a Flipboard account, that is set to monitor articles about the four spaces above, or a full strategic foresight and scenario planning process.

-No.2: you have to paddle back out through the breaking waves to catch another one at some point; ensure you assess the cost (energy and effort).
+You have to paddle back out through the breaking waves to catch another one at some point; ensure you assess the costs: energy and effort.
 It’s essential you need to know when to cut your losses.

 Far too many businesses and leaders stick to a proposed strategy for far too long.
-When I am on a wave its necessary for me to constantly and dynamically steer my approach to what I am going to do next, at least a couple of times a second.
-The mind boggles to imagine how much rapid data and feedback is being processed in the 1 minute it takes to ride a wave from start to finish.
-Again as a business the longer you stay on a wave or strategy that is no longer providing you the energy and access to the market to perform, get off and search for another one that offers the potential you need.
+When I am on a wave, it’s necessary for me to constantly and dynamically steer my approach to what I am going to do next, at least a couple of times a second.
+The mind boggles to imagine how much rapid data and feedback is being processed in the one minute it takes to ride a wave from start to finish.
+Again, as a business, the longer you stay on a wave or strategy that is no longer providing you the energy and access to the market to perform, get off and search for another one that offers the potential you need.
 If you don’t, the more effort it will take to get back to a position where you can find one that does.

 Building an effective and consistent set of feedback metrics based on as much real time data as you can is the only way to do this.
-So getting clear on what your 3-4 most prominent performance indicators are is a huge step forward to helping you predict what to do next.
+So getting clear on what your three to four most prominent performance indicators are, is a huge step forward to helping you predict what to do next.

-On a wave I am always thinking about a wave’s capacity to generate speed, create shape to perform maneuvers and length of ride in every moment.
-These 3 primary criteria help me make important decisions about whether to stay on the wave or get off and search for another that will offer me what I want and provide the outcomes I need.
+On a wave, I am always thinking about a wave’s capacity to generate speed, create shape to perform maneuvers and length of ride in every moment.
+These three primary criteria help me make important decisions about whether to stay on the wave or get off and search for another that will offer me what I want and provide the outcomes I need.